lpereira/lwan/README.md

 lwan Web Server
 ===============

-Lwan is a **simple**, **embeddable**, **event-based** web server written in C for glibc/Linux platforms.
+Lwan is a **high-performance** & **scalable** web server written in C for glibc/Linux platforms.
 It is not designed to be standards compliant; only a small subset of HTTP/1.1 is supported (to enable keep-alive connections).

-It can achieve good performance, yielding about **250000 requests/second** on a Core i7 laptop for requests without disk access, and 160000 requests/second when disk I/O is involved; this, of course, with keep-alive connections.
-Without keep-alive, these numbers drop dramatically to about 50000 and 45000 respectively.
+It can achieve good performance, yielding about **300000 requests/second** on a Core i7 laptop for requests without disk access.
+When disk I/O is required, for files up to 16KiB, it yields about **285000 requests/second**; for larger files, this drops to **185000 requests/second**, which isn't too shabby either.
+These results, of course, with keep-alive connections, and with weighttp running on the same machine (and thus using resources that could be used for the webserver itself).
+Without keep-alive, these numbers drop around 6-fold.

 Portability
 -----------